Build and release retention policies

-You may want to retain more releases that have been deployed to specific environments.
+You may want to retain more releases that have been deployed to specific stages.
 For example, your team may want to keep:

-- Releases deployed to Production environment for 60 days, with a minimum of three last deployed releases.
+- Releases deployed to Production stage for 60 days, with a minimum of three last deployed releases.

-- Releases deployed to Pre-production environment for 15 days, with a minimum of one last deployed release.
+- Releases deployed to Pre-production stage for 15 days, with a minimum of one last deployed release.

-- Releases deployed to QA environment for 30 days, with a minimum of two last deployed releases.
+- Releases deployed to QA stage for 30 days, with a minimum of two last deployed releases.

-- Releases deployed to Dev environment for 10 days, with a minimum of one last deployed release.
+- Releases deployed to Dev stage for 10 days, with a minimum of one last deployed release.